2i2c-org/2i2c-org.github.io/content/collaborators/numfocus/index.md

   - collaborator
 ---

 [NumFOCUS](https://numfocus.org) is a nonprofit organization that supports and promotes world-class, innovative, open source scientific software.
-NumFOCUS provided original support for Outreachy internships in the Jupyter ecosystem, contributing to efforts to broaden participation and inclusion in open source development.

-Through their support of diversity initiatives, NumFOCUS has helped grow the Jupyter community beyond traditional participants and fostered more inclusive open source development practices.
+NumFOCUS serves as a fiscal sponsor for many of the scientific computing tools that form the foundation of contemporary data science and scientific computing in Python, R, and Julia.